About Us

 • Support diverse artists to develop their practice, spark new connections and create work on their own terms

-• Present new work which reflects and amplifies diverse perspectives and a multiplicity of voices
+• Present new work which reflects and amplifies different perspectives and a multiplicity of voices

-We achieve our aims through three programmes of work:
+We achieve our aims through three interlinked programmes of work:

-Snappy Operas is our flagship participatory young people's programme.
-We've commissioned 13 Snappy Operas which have been created by primary school children alongside leading composers and writers, and performed by over 4,500 young people in over 100 schools.
-Through this programme we deliver in-school activity, teacher training and public performances in communities across the UK and internationally.
+Snappy Operas is our award-winning participatory schools programme, making and performing new mini-operas with primary-aged children in communities across the UK and internationally.
+We've commissioned 14 Snappy Operas which have been created by primary school children alongside leading composers and writers, and performed by over 4,500 young people in over 100 schools.
+Through this programme we deliver in-school activity, teacher training and public performances, and we're developing our expertise in co-creating work with disabled children in specialist schools.

 Beyond the work itself, Mahogany Opera is a creative space for the development of new ideas and the sparking of new connections – a place where people can encounter music and theatre for the first time, where artists can forge new creative relationships and where time is given for research, reflection and discussion.
 Our approach is deeply collaborative and defined by people – by a belief that everyone involved has a creative role to play and that includes, crucially, the audience.